amoallim15/resume/resume.md

 - **Hanwha Group, Seoul, South Korea** <br/>
 *August 2019 &ndash; Present* <br/>
 Data Engineer
-	- Developing and integrating big data infrastructure with cloud micro-services.
-	- Architecting cloud-native big data system based on Kubernetes.
+	- Architecting cloud-native big data infrastructure based on Kubernetes.
-	- Designed and implemented multiple recommender system algorithms.
+	- Developing and implementing a distributed recommender system with Pytorch.
-	- Developed time-series data warehouse infrastructure.
+	- Architecting cloud-native analytics and business intelligence platform for the recommender system.

 - **Conception Co.
 Ltd., Gumi, South Korea** <br/>
 *February 2019 &ndash; August 2019* <br/>
 Software Development Engineer
-	- Concerned in the research and development of Powder Bed Fusion (PBF) 3D slicing software.
 	- Participated in the research and development of 3D printing slicing software.
-	- Participated in the development of Powder Bed Fusion (PBF) control and monitoring system.
+	- Participated in the development of the Powder Bed Fusion (PBF) control and monitoring system.

 - **Electronics Special Equipment ESE Co., Jeddah, Saudi Arabia** <br/>
 *February 2015 &ndash; January 2017* <br/>
 Systems Engineer
-	- Architecting and Developing high scale, low latency Audiovisual streaming solutions e.g. (Extron, Crestron).
+	- Architecting and Developing high scale, low latency Audiovisual streaming solutions.
-	- Participated in the management of various sensor devices and its cloud data synchronization.
+	- Participated in the design and integration of a distributed data stream management system of various sensors and its synchronization with the cloud.
-	- Participated in the wave of government services digitalization by designing and building highly scalable cloud solutions.
+	- Participated in the wave of government services digitalization by implementing and integrating highly scalable cloud solutions.

 - **Sawerly Startup Co., Jeddah, Saudi Arabia** <br/>
 *May 2015 &ndash; February 2016* <br/>